DarkShadowOfficial/Dirt-Soup/README.md

-# Slush
+# Dirt Soup
-Slush is a Python-like programming language with JavaScript syntax, which combines the best of both worlds: OOP with easy web application.
+Dirt Soup is a Python-like programming language with JavaScript syntax, which combines the best of both worlds: OOP with easy web application.